-You will need to take special precautions if you start to lose symptoms of low blood sugar.
+Take special care if you start to lose signs of low blood sugar.

 Always check your blood sugar level before driving.
-If blood sugar is less than 100 mg/dL and you have not eaten in the last two hours, you should have a snack before driving.
+If your blood sugar is less than 100 mg/dL and you have not eaten in the last two hours, eat a snack before you drive.

 Always carry some form of sugar with you.
-It is a good idea to keep sugar in the car and at your bedside.
+Keep sugar in the car and at your bedside.
 Examples include glucose tablets, glucose gel, fruit juice, soda, or candy.

-A glucagon kit should be available if you are not able to safely swallow sugar.
-Family, friends, and co-workers must know how to give this rescue medicine.
-Please see Health Facts #4306 about how to use glucagon.
+Keep glucagon available.
+Family, friends, and co-workers must know how to give this rescue medicine if you cannot safely swallow.
+See Health Facts #4306 on how to use glucagon.